bbauska/W3Cx-5of5/README.md

 <h6 align="center"><a href="https://codepen.io/w3devcampus/pen/vYxaNMq"
 target="_blank" rel="noopener noreferrer">CodePen: example</a>.</h6>

-Note that on mobile phones, the video does not start until the user presses the play control or clicks on the video picture.
+<p>Note that on mobile phones, the video does not start until the user
+presses the play control or clicks on the video picture.
 Using the &quot;canplaythrough&quot; event is a trick to call a function that starts the video player as soon as the page is loaded on a desktop computer.
-This event is not supported by mobile devices, so if you try this example on a mobile, the video will not start automatically.
+This event is not supported by mobile devices, so if you try this example on a mobile, the video will not start automatically.</p>

-As explained by the [Apple Developer Web site](https://developer.apple.com/): &quot;The buffered property is a TimeRanges object: an array of start and stop times, not a single value.
+<p>As explained by the <a href="https://developer.apple.com/">
+Apple Developer Web site</a>: &quot;The buffered property is a TimeRanges object: an array of start and stop times, not a single value.
 Consider what happens if the person watching the media uses the time scrubber to jump forward to a point in the movie that hasn't loaded yet---the movie stops loading and jumps forward to the new point in time, then starts buffering again from there.
-So the buffered property can contain an array of discontinuous ranges.
-The example simply seeks the end of the array and reads the last value, so it actually shows the percentage into the movie duration for which there is data. &quot;
+The buffered property can contain an array of discontinuous ranges.
+The example simply seeks the end of the array and reads the last value, so it actually shows the percentage into the movie duration for which there is data. &quot;</p>

 <h5>Source code extract:</h5>